 - GDP growth of 4-5% year-on-year

-- HDI rise to 0.707 as at 2020, placing Egypt among countries with “High” quality of living for the first time.
+- HDI rose to 0.707 as of 2020, placing Egypt among countries with a “High” quality of living for the first time.

 - Dramatic rise in security, moving Egypt from 103rd to 65th most secure nation globally, according to the World Safety Index.